 Do you sometimes feel like your vision for a film is lost in translation?
 It can be a frustrating experience, but one that can be avoided (or at least minimised).
 Before you move on to more advanced video transitions or animatics, a solid understanding of storyboarding fundamentals will take you a long way.

 Armed with a working knowledge of camera shots, angles, and perspective techniques, you’ll be well on your way to creating easy-to-read storyboards, which communicate your vision as you intended it.
-Combine this with an understanding To that end, we've pulled together 16 camera moves and shot types to give your storyboarding vocabulary a boost.
+To that end, we've pulled together 16 camera moves and shot types to give your storyboarding vocabulary a boost.

 By incorporating a variety of different camera moves into your shots, you can add a deeper sense of visual interest.
 Combine this with a strategic approach to messaging and you'll be off to the races.
 As with deciding how to frame your shots, take care when selecting the most appropriate camera move.
 The effect that each move has can vary significantly in how it makes the viewer feel.

 Here are some well-loved camera moves to consider:

 Probably the most well-known camera move, zooming gives the impression of moving closer or further away from the subject.
 It can be used effectively to magnify a certain focus point in the frame, but other moves such as a dolly, are a more natural way to show movement.
 While a quick zoom can help add a sense of drama and energy when used correctly, avoid over-using zoom as your default move.

 Also if you're making a storyboard, Boords has pre-built indicators for Zooming (as well as a bunch of other common camera moves).
 Just click

 Insert Camera Movement in the Image Editor: